-The S731DV includes a special data mode to transport DTMF/FSK control signals.
-This feature is included in the S731DV as a control signal data path used on some PTZ control equipment.

-It can be utilized in two ways:
+The S732DV includes a special data mode to transport DTMF/FSK control signals.
+This configuration is bi-directional, full duplex.
+This feature is included in the S732DV as a control signal data path used on some PTZ control equipment.
+It can be utilized in two ways (refer to Table 9):

-1. Single ended stereo: for stereo operation, left and right channels are referenced to ground.

-2. Differential operation, single channel: in this configuration, most popular with DTMF systems, signal is input differentially to Diff In + and Diff In - pins.
-Likewise, signal is output on Diff Out + and Diff Out - pins.
+- 1. Single ended stereo: for stereo operation, left and right channels are referenced to ground. - 2.
+Differential operation, single channel: in this configuration, most popular with DTMF systems, signal is input differentially to Diff In + and Diff In pins.
+Likewise, signal is output on Diff Out + and Diff Out pins.

 In DTMF/FSK mode, DATA IN and DATA OUT LEDs will vary in intensity based on input levels.
-Levels less than 24 dBu) will result in the corresponding LED being OFF.
+Levels less than 24 dBu will result in the corresponding LED being OFF.
 The LED will glow brighter green as level increases to 0 dBu.